 Scottish Tree Festival Events, Cambo Gardens, Fife

 There’s a whole host of events taking place at Cambo Gardens & Estate near Kingsbarns in Fife as part of the Scottish Tree Festival.
-Families can join Babes in the Woods – tree climbing for little legs (3 October), follow the Tree Treasure Trail (8 October), take part in the annual Cambo Apple Gala (10 October) and the Big Draw in the Woods (15 October), and some tree-themed walks and talks are also planned.
+Families can join Babes in the Woods – toddler and baby tree hunt – tree climbing for little legs (2 October), follow the Tree Treasure Hunt (12 October), take part in the annual Cambo Apple Gala (16 October) and the Samhain Fire Party (3 November).
+Some tree-themed walks and talks are also planned.

 The Enchanted Forest, Faskally Wood, Pitlochry

-Although not officially part of the Scottish Tree Festival, it would be remiss not to mention the long established, award-winning and highly popular Enchanted Forest – a dazzling woodland light and sound celebration of trees and autumn colours, which takes place in Highland Perthshire.
-This year’s theme is ‘Of the Wild Nature by Night’ and promises to be yet another nocturnal feast for the senses.
-If you’re planning on going, book your tickets as soon as possible.
+The Scottish Tree Festival is also delighted to welcome the long established, award-winning and highly popular Enchanted Forest – a dazzling light and sound celebration of trees and autumn colours, taking place in Highland Perthshire – into this year’s programme.
+This year’s theme is ‘Cosmos – Look Up, Be Inspired’ and promises to be yet another nocturnal feast for the senses.
+If you’re planning on going, book your tickets soon as this event is usually a sell-out.

 Looking for further inspiration to get outdoors this autumn?
 Or for things to do with the kids during the October holidays?
 Then don’t forget to visit our autumn holidays page.